Longwelwind/swords-and-ravens/README.md

 The project is separated into 2 components:

 * A website in `Python` with the `Django` framework.
-This component handles user registrations, creating games as well as a joining them.
+This component handles user registrations, creating games as well as joining them.
 It exposes a REST API used by the game server.
 Finally, it also contains the logic for the chat used in the games.
 The code is located in `agot-bg-website/`.
 * A game server in `Typescript` with `React`, `mobx` and `bootstrap`.
 It runs the games of AGoT.
 It is itself composed of a front-end and a back-end.
 The code is located in `agot-bg-game-server/`.

 Additional documentation about how those components work can be found in the folder of each component.